GoyaPtyLtd/BaseElements-Plugin-Libraries/README.md

 ### TODO

-1. Check the imageMagick compile uses all the libraries we've compiled and not others.
+1. Build ubuntu x86 and arm versions.
 2. Add all the iOS build stuff to the mac scripts.
 3. Build a Windows script library.
-4. Build ubuntu x86 and arm versions.

 If you're at all interested in the BE plugin and compiling code for it, or helping out, we'd love some assistance.